 GPS tracks are available on request

-The international Paris airports Charles de Gaulle in the north and Orly in the south are served by a large number of scheduled and low cost airlines.They are connected with Paris by metro and bus services.
-From Paris you can take a train to Nevers, see below.
+The international Charles de Gaulle in the North and Orly in the South are served by a large number of scheduled and low cost airlines.They are connected with Paris by metro and bus services.
+From Paris you can take a train to Orléans, see below.

-From Paris to Nevers (approx. 1h45 - 135 km/80 mi).
+From Paris to Orléans (approx. 1h45 - 135 km/80 mi).
 Acces to driving routes see the website ViaMichelin.